Malden Workers' Compensation

 In Malden, MA, 24.21 percent of the workforce is employed in sales, office or administrative support jobs.
 Another 14.10 percent of workers are in management, business and finance.
 Other top sectors include transportation and material moving; food preparation and service; and engineering, computers and science.

 No worker in any industry is safe from workplace accidents, even in administrative and professional positions.
 While Malden may have a large number of white-collar workers, anyone could be exposed to hazards, suffer an injury due to overexertion, or become involved in a fall or transportation accident at work.
 No matter what the reason for a work injury, or what sector the worker is employed in, Massachusetts law provides protection to employees who get hurt on-the-job.
-Call a Malden workers’ compensation attorney at the Law Offices of Jeffrey S. Glassman for help understanding your rights and pursuing your work injury claim.Malden Workers at Risk of Injury
+Call a Malden workers’ compensation attorney at the Jeffrey Glassman Injury Lawyers for help understanding your rights and pursuing your work injury claim.Malden Workers at Risk of Injury

 Malden was named the best place in Massachusetts to raise kids in 2009 by Bloomberg Buisnessweek.
 This city in Middlesex County had a population of 59,450 people as of the census in 2010.
 Malden is a hilly area that was heavily wooded when Puritan’s settled the land in 1650.
 The area was officially incorporated as a separate town in 1649.